UPDATED BY

 What Is Photogrammetry?

-After taking photos from different locations, teams can gather enough visual data to inform drawings, topographical maps, meshes and lifelike 3D models.
-Advanced software tools have made the last option more prominent since professionals can leverage these technologies to create digital assets with pixel data gathered from photographs.
+Visual data can then be gathered to inform drawings, topographical maps, meshes and lifelike 3D models.
+Advanced software tools have made 3D models more prominent since professionals can leverage these technologies to create digital assets with pixel data gathered from photographs.
 The technique has become essential for various tasks, including surveying construction sites and flood zones, assessing crop health and exploring fossil sites.

-In January of 2021, at a clay mine near Golden, Colorado, Alena Iskanderova made a startling discovery: The tracks of an ancient relative of the crocodile — once preserved for some 100 million years — had been largely erased by erosion.
+In January of 2021, at a clay mine in Colorado, Alena Iskanderova, a close-range photogrammetrist, made a startling discovery: The tracks of an ancient relative of the crocodile — once preserved for some 100 million years — had been largely erased by erosion.

 “Sometimes tracks are the only presence of animals in any paleoenvironment.
-So [photogrammetry] is very important for us to know what kind of animals were there,” she said.
+So [photogrammetry] is very important for us to know what kind of animals were there,” Iskanderova told Built In.
 “The tracks also show us their behavior.
 Sometimes we can tell, for example, that there was a group of dinosaurs migrating from one point to another.”

-After snapping hundreds of overlapping pictures, Iskanderova uses software to patch them together into a single 3D image.
-By aligning pixels in the photos, the software renders something called a point cloud — a three-dimensional constellation of colored dots that reveal the contours of a surface.
-These points are then layered with a textured mesh to create lifelike visualizations, including depth maps showing the geolocated contours of a surface.
+After snapping hundreds of overlapping pictures, Iskanderova uses software to patch them together into a single 3D image and create lifelike visualizations, including depth maps showing the geolocated contours of a surface.

 How Does Photogrammetry Work?

-“I think the big revolution has been with drones,” Tristan Randall, a strategic project executive at the architectural software company Autodesk, said.
+“I think the big revolution has been with drones,” Tristan Randall, a strategic project executive at the architectural software company Autodesk, told Built In.
 “In the context of a construction project, for example, where you want to monitor your site conditions, you can purchase drones that cost a couple thousand dollars.
 So capturing the photogrammetric data has become much, much easier.”

-A photogrammetrist can buy a serviceable drone for as little as $800, said Christopher Kabat, the owner and founder of the drone consultancy ProAerial Media.
-Once programmed, the drone can capture hundreds of photos of a large-scale real-world environment, like a subdivision or city district, in hours.
+Once programmed, a drone can capture hundreds of photos of a large-scale real-world environment, like a subdivision or city district, in hours.

 Photogrammetry vs. Laser Scanning